Skip to content

 Feature files not found?

 Ensure you're in the correct directory.
-Feature commands look for files in {RP1_ROOT}/work/features/{feature-id}/.
+Feature commands look for files in .rp1/work/features/{feature-id}/.
+If you are using linked worktrees, remember that rp1 resolves back to the shared project-level .rp1/ directory.

 Next Steps